The Independent Pharmacy

 • Firstly, you should ensure that you treat the whole area where the acne occurs, not just the spots themselves.
 Secondly, it can take approximately 4 months for acne treatments to be fully effective so you may not see see immediate improvement in your condition, especially within the first 4 weeks.

-Topical treatment is preventative in that it helps to stop lesions developing rather than getting rid of the spots you already have.
-You should treat the whole acne prone area, not just individual spots to get the most out of your treatment.
+Topical treatment is preventative in that it helps to stop lesions from developing rather than getting rid of the spots you already have.
+You should treat the whole acne-prone area, not just individual spots, to get the most out of your treatment.

-• By washing twice daily with a mild cleanser – but do NOT use an exfoliator as this may irritate the skin further.
-Keep hair clean and off your face and do not pick at the pimples.
+• Wash twice daily with a mild cleanser – but do NOT use a skin exfoliator as this may cause further skin irritation.
+Keep hair clean and off your face, and do not pick at the pimples.
 Avoid extreme cold and heat.
-Do not use lots of make-up especially oily foundations which may worsen the pimples.
-As with everything a healthy lifestyle is important; make sure that you eat well and drink plenty of water.
+Do not use lots of make-up, especially oily foundations, which may worsen the pimples.
+As with everything, a healthy lifestyle is important; make sure that you eat well and drink plenty of water.

 • Unfortunately, scars or marks can sometimes be caused by acne, especially if spots or pimples are picked or squeezed.
 The scars sometimes caused by acne can be removed by dermabrasion or laser treatment, which are treatments that are carried out by a dermatologist or a plastic surgeon.
 For less serious scars and marks caused by acne you may wish to try Bio-Oil, it has been shown to be highly effective in improving the appearance of scars and marks.

 • Acne isn't caused by dirt, and excessive washing will strip natural oils from your skin.
 This causes your skin to dry out as the natural oils help to protect your skin from moisture loss.
-As a result your skin will overcompensate and produce more oil, eventually leading to clogged pores and acne.
-Excessive washing may also irritate you skin.
+As a result, your skin will overcompensate and produce more oil, eventually leading to clogged pores and acne.
+Excessive washing may also irritate your skin.

 You should wash your face once daily using a mild soap or cleanser with warm, not hot, water.